 The students from the beautiful Gilgit valley in the north of Pakistan in the dorm introduced me to “selajit or salajit,” a homemade edible that they said was used for elongating ejaculation.
 Most probably, they used it during their rare encounters with prostitutes, as students had only so much means to afford sex frequently.
 Some had girlfriends but they had a hard time finding a safe place for sex or even privacy.
 One had to have a network of local friends to rent a room in a hotel and be safe from the police.
 Pre-marital sex was taboo and illegal.

-In Lahore, I discovered that it was fine to sleep with a woman before marriage.
-I also discovered that nothing would happen to me if I didn’t fast or pray.
-I would still be a human if I didn’t follow Islam, literally, and had questions about God.
-I discovered that I could overcome my fear of God’s punishment which had controlled my mind for so long.
-It was also in Lahore where I came to know about porn for the first time.
+In Lahore, I discovered that nothing would happen to me if I didn’t perform religious rituals, such as fasting or praying, that I had done for years as a habit without understanding their meaning.
+I would still be a human if I didn’t follow Islam and had questions about God.
+I discovered that I could overcome my fear of God’s punishment which had been taught in school and in the mosque and which had controlled my mind for so long.
 I had found myself and the freedom of my mind.

 Despite the burgeoning depression, I got excellent grades in the first semester and made a positive impression on professors.
 However, in the second half of the first year, my health deteriorated.
 I almost failed a class.
 My grief and fear over not doing enough left me miserable.
 I needed help.
 That was what brought me to the colonel’s office in the military’s Defense Headquarters.
 He was a family friend and a gentleman.
 Many students from the farthest areas of Pakistan like myself had such family friends and acquaintances.
 We brought them gifts for the network and help in the new city.